 School of Computing – 11am to 12pm | Thursday 27 February | F14 | Merchiston

 All Schools – 12pm - 1pm | Wed 4 March | Room 2/07 | Craiglockhart

 Your Worktribe profile is part of the application process so make sure it’s up to date.
-Lindsay Ramage (Research Information Management, RIO) runs regular worktribe health checks and Lyn Gibson (IS Information Assistant) runs repository health checks for promotions applicants by request.
-It’s first come, first served, so contact Lindsay or Lyn to book your session.
+Lindsay Ramage (Research Information Management, RIO) runs regular worktribe health checks and Stuart Lawson (Research Repository Advisor) runs repository health checks for promotions applicants by request.
+It’s first come, first served, so contact Lindsay or Stuart to book your session.